Cubs vs. Phillies Player Props Betting Odds

 Stott Stats

-- Bryson Stott has 87 hits with 12 doubles, two triples, seven home runs, 17 walks and 30 RBI.
-He's also stolen 12 bases.
+- Bryson Stott has 12 doubles, two triples, seven home runs, 17 walks and 30 RBI (88 total hits).
+He has swiped 12 bases.

 Stott Recent Games